nnk03/my-linux/README.md

 1. install vim and, and check
    `vim --version | grep`

+   if it shows `-clipboard`, then install vim-gtk3 for enabling vim clipboard for hp ubuntu set clipboard unnamedplus kind of not working, hence select the lines and then :w xclip -i -sel c

 1. SmoothCursor.nvim can be installed if necessary

-if it shows `-clipboard`, then install vim-gtk3 for enabling vim clipboard for hp ubuntu set clipboard unnamedplus kind of not working, hence select the lines and then :w xclip -i -sel c
+1. Search Light extension

 ## For Kali Linux